Ministry of Advanced Education

 On April 17, 2014, the Government of British Columbia announced that the Ministry of Advanced Education will assume direct responsibility for the regulation of private career training institutions from PCTIA.

-Presently there are 16 theological institutions established in British Columbia with statutory authority under a Private Act to grant theological degrees only.
+Currently there are 13 theological institutions operating in British Columbia with statutory authority under a Private Act to grant theological degrees.

 * Included under this section are non-B.C. public degree granting institutions as they are governed by the same legislation as private institutions in BC.